-So, what happens on our community health fairs?
+So, what happens at our community health fairs?

 The fairs now take place on Friday mornings at different locations around the city.